Creamy Cauliflower Risotto with Arugula Pesto & Crispy Prosciutto

 Yields: 4 Servings

 Using finely chopped cauliflower as “rice” for a risotto, is an easy way to add more veggie nutrition and deliciousness to your favorite risotto dishes.
-(And cauliflower takes a fraction of the time to cook as arborio rice, which makes this a totally doable weeknight dinner!)
+(And cauliflower takes a fraction of the time to cook as arborio rice, which makes this a totally doable weeknight dinner — especially if you use our Riced Cauliflower!)
 By stirring a generous amount of a simple but flavor-packed arugula pesto, mascarpone cheese and parmesean into the cauliflower “rice”, you won’t sacrifice any of the veltvety creaminess that you love about rice-based risottos.
 The garnishes help tie it all together, including a touch of heat with red pepper flakes; crispy proscuitto for a pop of crispy, salty and porky goodness (easily omittable if you prefer veg); and toasted walnuts to complement the walnuts in the pesto.

 Preheat oven to 375 degrees.